developer-program/guides/docs/README.md

-# Jumpstart Guides
+# Fullstack Track

-Welcome to the Jumpstart Guides.
-These guides are used throughout the Jumpstart program.
+Welcome to the Fullstack Track Guides.
+These guides are used throughout the Fullstack Track.

-These guides are still a work in progress, the previous version is available [here](https://thoughtworks-jumpstart.gitbook.io/book/).